Ski: 2020-2021 Fischer Ranger 107 Ti, 189 cm

 Measured Traditional Camber Underfoot: ~4 mm

-Core: wood + titanal (2 layers) + carbon nose + fiberglass laminate
+Core: poplar + titanal (2 layers) + carbon nose + fiberglass laminate

 Factory Recommended Mount Point: -9.15 cm from center; 84.7 cm from tail

 Fischer’s Ranger series has been around for a few years, and overall, we’ve been fans of the skis.
-The current Ranger 98 Ti and 108 Ti come in at fairly low weights that make them solid 50/50 options, and they seem particularly well suited to people who appreciate a properly carved turn, rather than sliding and surfing around.
+The old Ranger 98 Ti and 108 Ti came in at fairly low weights that made them solid 50/50 options, and they seemed particularly well suited to people who appreciate a properly carved turn, rather than sliding and surfing around.

-For 19/20, Fischer is overhauling their Ranger series, and we’re pretty excited about the updates.
+For the 19/20 season, Fischer overhauled their Ranger series, and we were pretty excited about the updates.
 Let’s take a closer look at the new Ranger 107 Ti to explain why.